wp-plugins/wp-topbar/readme.txt

 == Upgrade Notice ==

-= 5.27 =
+= 5.28 =

-Various fixes for internal updates.
+Refactored how the TopBar handles cookies to be more compatible with Caching plugins.

 == Screenshots ==